Did You Know That Barcelona…

 …is home to one of Europe’s most powerful supercomputers

-Housed in a former 19th-century chapel, which now functions as Barcelona Supercomputing Center, MareNostrum is the largest supercomputer in Southern Europe and the 93rd fastest in the world.
+Housed in a former 19th-century chapel, which now functions as the Barcelona Supercomputing Center, MareNostrum is the largest supercomputer in Southern Europe and the 93rd fastest in the world.

 …plays host to one of the planet’s oldest shops and museums specializing in magic